Conservation and Exhibition Services

 - Items with strong paper (see below for more information on brittle books).

 Housing and Storage

 Housing and storage options vary for special and general collections.
-Some options for general collections include custom corrugated boxes for delicate items or items with multiple pieces, pamphlet bindings for thin materials, and manuscript boxes with folders for flat and unbound materials.
+Options for general collections include custom corrugated boxes for delicate items or items with multiple pieces, pamphlet bindings for thin materials, and manuscript boxes with folders for flat and unbound materials.

 Orders for custom corrugated boxes are submitted monthly and require up to 8 weeks to ship from the vendor.

 For special collections materials, custom drop-spine boxes, wrappers, and other custom enclosures are constructed in-house.
-Conservation also assesses collections within the library to determine larger-scale housing and storage solutions.
+Preservation also assesses collections within the library to determine larger-scale housing and storage solutions.

 Once paper becomes acidic and brittle, the paper is too weak to repair.